dassiorleando/paykickstart-ipn-validator/README.md

 paykickstartIPNValidator(ipn, secret);
 // => true or false

+paykickstartIPNValidator(ipn);  // Assuming the secret is defined by the env var
+// => true or false
 ```

 **Note:** The secret is optional, its default value is the env var *PAYKICKSTART_SECRET_KEY*.
 Good so that you keep your precious secretKey out of your your repo.